 A decrease in the ability to turn protein into energy

 Not getting enough calories or protein each day to sustain muscle mass

 The primary treatment for sarcopenia is exercise, specifically resistance training or strength training.
 These activities increase muscle strength and endurance using weights or resistance bands.

 Resistance training can help your neuromuscular system, hormones.
 It also can improve an older adult's ability to convert protein to energy in as little as two weeks.

 The proper number, intensity, and frequency of resistance exercise is important for getting the most benefit with the least risk of injury.
 You should work with an experienced physical therapist or trainer to develop an exercise plan.

 Although drug therapy is not the preferred treatment for sarcopenia, a few medications are under investigation.
 They include:

 Hormone Replacement Therapy (HRT).
-When a woman's production of hormones is diminished at menopause, hormone replacement therapy has been shown to increase lean body mass, reduce abdominal fat short-term, and prevent bone loss.
-However, in recent years there has been controversy surrounding the use of HRT due to increased risk of certain cancers and other serious health problems among HRT users.
+When a woman's production of hormones goes down at menopause, HRT can increase lean body mass, reduce abdominal fat in the short-term, and prevent bone loss.
+However, there has been controversy around the use of HRT due to increased risk of certain cancers and other serious health problems.